What is a Root Canal?

 Once the root canal treatment is completed, you may feel numb for a few hours if you were previously given local anesthesia.
 You can immediately return to work after the treatment.
 Avoid chewing from the side the tooth has been treated for the day.
 You can chew from the next day onwards.
 Home care like regular brushing, flossing and mouth rinse should be carried out to ensure good oral hygiene.
 A properly done root canal treatment can last a lifetime under good oral health conditions.
 Go for oral prophylaxis at least twice a year.
 Quarterly or bi-annually dental checkup helps ensure your tooth and gums are in the best of health.

-We at ProSmile Family Dental offer you premium treatment and services in Modesto California.
-We follow the latest state-of-art procedures in root canal treatment with technologically advanced tools and equipment in an ultra-modern setup.
-Our experienced staff makes your treatment a fun, educative and relaxing session for you.
-We offer a comprehensive root canal treatment at a very affordable price.
-Book your appointment today to get a customised solution for your dental worries.
+We at ProSmile Family Dental offer you premium treatment and services in Modesto, CA. We follow the latest state-of-art procedures in root canal treatment in Modesto with technologically advanced tools and equipment in an ultra-modern setup.
+Our experienced staff makes your treatment a fun, educative, and relaxing session for you.
+We offer comprehensive root canal treatment at a very affordable price.
+Book your appointment today to get a customized solution for your dental worries.

 Basic Details of ProSmile Family dental